-A well-written set of study guide questions can help students focus on the major themes of Beowulf, as well as ensuring that they don't miss important plot points.
-These questions are written for high school or college students.
+A well-written set of study guide questions can help your student(s) focus on the major themes of Beowulf, as well as ensuring that they don't miss important plot points.
+These questions are written for the high school or college level.

 3. Beowulf Essay Topics

-These essay prompts will help students explore Beowulf's main themes and ideas.
-Prompts for expository, compare and contrast, and persuasive essays are all given.
+These essay prompts will help your student(s) explore Beowulf's main themes and ideas.
+Prompts for expository, compare and contrast, and persuasive essays are provided.

 4. Beowulf Activities

 Here are some activities to help students engage with Beowulf both in the classroom and at home.
 Both group activities and individual activities are included.
 All of the activities are focused on helping the students relate to what happens in the poem.